Tateyama Kurobe Alpine Route (Toyama) 立山黒部アルペンルート（富山）

 The Tateyama Kurobe Alpine Route rises through rugged terrain to the heart of Japan's Northern Alps.
 The Kurobe Dam is a spectacular feat of engineering well worth visiting.

-- Travel by trolley car to some of the best views in the Northern Alps
+- Travel by cable car, ropeway, and more for some of the best views in the Northern Alps

 - Shomyo Falls and Midagahara home to unique mountain flora and hiking courses